AndreusMaximus/MC_POR_SAG/README.md

 ### Partial-order reduction

-The uniprocessor analysis supports **partial-order reduction**, which avoids combinatorial exploration of possible scheduling decisions by treating particular sets of jobs as a batch of scheduling decisions on a *single edge* in the SAG.
+Both uni- and multiprocessor analysis supports **partial-order reduction**, which avoids combinatorial exploration of possible scheduling decisions by treating particular sets of jobs as a batch of scheduling decisions on a *single edge* in the SAG.
 To enable partial-order reduction, pass the desired type of partial-order reduction via the `--por` option.
 For example:

 ```
 $ build/nptest examples/por.csv --por=priority